UjjwalLaravel/employee-management/README.md

 # Employee Management API

-A RESTful API built with **Laravel 12** for managing employees, departments, addresses, and contacts.
+A RESTful API built for managing employees, departments, addresses, and contacts.

 ---